tino1360/tino1360/README.md

 • I play ⚾ and 🏀

-• I love to play :video_game: and look at :car: in my spare time
+• I love to play video games :video_game: and learn about cars :car: in my spare time